 With a comprehensive Emergency Plan in place, the City of Toronto is prepared to effectively handle all emergencies.
 The Emergency Plan details the methods in which the City mobilizes its resources during a crisis and ensures all City organizations, emergency response services and key agencies are fully aware of their respective roles and responsibilities during an emergency.
 The goal is to respond and reduce the impact of a public emergency and restore the municipality to a normal state as soon as possible.

 The City of Toronto is vulnerable to numerous hazards.
-The hazards can be natural such as extreme weather, human-caused such as an issue at a special event or cyber-attack, or technological such as those involving hazardous materials, infrastructure disruptions, and utility and power failures.
+The hazards can be natural such as extreme weather, human-caused such as an incident at a special event or cyber-attack, or technological such as those involving hazardous materials, infrastructure disruptions, and utility and power failures.

 The City of Toronto Emergency Plan establishes the framework that ensures the City is prepared to deal with any of these hazards.
 It is the methodology through which the City will mobilize its resources in the event of an emergency, thereby restoring the municipality to a state of normalcy.
 The Plan is designed to ensure that all agencies which may become involved in an emergency are aware of their respective roles and responsibilities during that emergency and participate in the emergency management program.

-Additionally, the Emergency Plan makes provisions for the earliest possible co-ordinated response to an emergency, an understanding of the personnel and resources available to the City, and recognition that additional expertise and resources can be called upon if required.
+Additionally, the Emergency Plan makes provisions for the earliest possible coordinated response to an emergency, an understanding of the personnel and resources available to the City, and recognition that additional expertise and resources can be called upon if required.

 The Emergency Plan is utilized as a tool to assist emergency and municipal services and officials in their emergency response activities to provide an efficient and effective response to an emergency.
 The Plan must be flexible enough to adapt to a broad spectrum of emergencies and must be supported with: